 The earliest pocket calculators that became affordable to the general public were sometimes named “slide rule calculators” to emphasize that they performed most of the same functions.
 Below is an image of my pocket calculator from college.

 Early electronic calculators of the 1970’s were capable of performing numerical calculations with multi-digit (usually 10-13) precision; but for many computations, only 2-3 digit accuracy – or 4 at most – is sufficient for the project at hand.
 Note that an error in the last digit in a three-digit number is on the scale of 1 part out of a few hundred, say 1 out of 500 as an example; this amounts to an error of about 0.2% or so for a typical calculation.
 Computations necessary for the building of buildings and sidewalks, bridges and automobiles, even airplanes and rocket ships could be performed through the use of slide rules for many of the relevant calculations.
 Mechanical computing machines and other techniques could be used sparingly in special cases where more accuracy was critical.

-For calculations that need to be repeated many times, such as in design work or operations, computer programs and applications are very often used today.
+When calculations need to be repeated many times over, such as in design work or operations, computer programs and applications are very often used today.
 Prior to computers, a wide variety of specialty slide rules permitted designers and other professionals to perform expeditiously such repetitive tasks.
-The image below compares a small computer code that evaluates an engineering equation on a personal computer, and a slide rule from the 1950s that was designed to perform the same calculation.
+Our next image compares a small computer code that evaluates an engineering equation on a personal computer, and a slide rule from the 1950s that was designed to perform the same calculation.
 While such specialty slide rules had little practical application outside of their intended use, this also makes many of them rather rare and thus often highly collectible.